FOREX-EU progress and vaccine hopes keep pressure on dollar

 Encouraging data from trials of three potential COVID-19 vaccines, including a closely-watched candidate from Oxford University, also supported sentiment and weighed broadly on the safe-haven greenback.

-The New Zealand dollar rose 0.2% and the Australian dollar added 0.1% to hold above 70 U.S. cents.
+The New Zealand dollar inched higher and the Australian dollar added 0.1% to hold above 70 U.S. cents.
 The Japanese yen was steady at 107.23 per dollar.

 “The agreement in Europe on the economic recovery fund underwrites growth there and improves the global economic outlook,” said Commonwealth Bank of Australia FX analyst Joe Capurso.